Brad14t/Splunk-Learning/README.md

 * `addtotals` - add multiple values together on a chart (`Fieldname`, `label`, `labelfield`)
 * `trendline` - Overlay on a chart to show moving average (`sma`, `ema`, `wma`)

+**Module 16 Reports & Drilldowns**

+What are reports?

+* Anything you can craft into a search can be saved as report

+What are Drilldowns?

+* Functionality in a dashboard, after you have a search saved to panel you can drilldown on an event. `Tokens` are used for passing variables from panel to panel (setting inputs for users)